UKCloud/documentation/articles/portal/ptl-how-unlock-account.md

 ## Locking a user account

-A Portal administrator may need to lock a user account to prevent access to the Portal
+A Portal administrator may need to lock a user account to prevent access to the Portal, for example if the security of an account is suspected to be compromised.

 To lock a user account: